Cooling effect of clouds ‘underestimated’ by climate models, says new study

 Dr Tapio Schneider, a senior research scientist from NASA’s Jet Propulsion Laboratory who was not involved in the research, tells Carbon Brief that the paper “adds to a long line of research showing that clouds are complicated and climate models simulate them poorly”.

-To address the “error” in rainfall processes, the authors focus on an existing climate model from the CMIP6 ensemble.
+To correct the simulated rainfall processes, the authors focus on an existing climate model from the CMIP6 ensemble.
 The maps below show the “warm-rain fraction” – the fraction of rain occurrences that are driven by non ice‐phase processes in clouds – in this model.

 The authors correct the rainfall processes by using satellite data to determine how much rain falls from clouds in the present-day climate.
 They then modify the warm-rain processes in the climate model to match up more accurately with the satellite-observed probability of rainfall.